code-forge-io/docs/README.md

         ├── 01-buttons.mdx
         └── 02-modals.mdx
 ```
-- Top-level .mdx files (like 01-changelog.mdx) are allowed.
+- Top-level .mdx files (like 01-changelog.mdx) are allowed, but we recommend placing them in order before the sections, as shown in the example.

-- Sections (like 04-getting-started, 05-core-features) are subfolders inside the content/ folder.
+- Sections (like 04-getting-started, 05-core-features) are subfolders inside the `content` folder.

 - Subsections (like 03-data-management, 04-ui-components) are nested folders within sections.
+Filenames inside them should start with `01-*.mdx`.

-- Each section or subsection should have an index.md file for its sidebar title.
+- Each section or subsection should include an `index.md` file, which defines its sidebar title.

-### Example of the valid `02-introduction.mdx` file:
+### Example of the valid `**/*.mdx` file:
 ```
 ---
 title: "Introduction to Forge42 Base Stack"